ecbernadin/Global-Literacy-EDA/README.md

 # Foundational-Skills-EDA
 This project explores how proficiency in reading and numeracy takes shape around the world.
-This analysis identifies global trends in literacy and provides insights in steps that can be taken to increase reading and numeracy proficiency arcoss borders and developmental regions.
+This analysis identifies global trends in literacy and provides insights and steps that can be taken to increase reading and numeracy proficiency arcoss borders and developmental regions.

 ### Description:
 This dataset from UNICEF details proficiency in foundational learning skills (reading and numeracy), gauged through a survey adminstered to kids.
 This is defined, according to UNICEF as,